ECOlunchbox: A Mission-Based, Plastic-Free Lunchbox Company

 ECOlunchbox was born of the idea that change can begin at lunchtime.
 I wanted to eliminate plastics from my kids' lunchboxes to reduce their exposure to the leach-y toxins commonly found in such products, as well as do the right thing for Mother Earth.
 It seemed like a pretty simple concept.

-So I set out to design a plastic-free line of bentos, bags and food-to-go accessories that are healthy for people & the planet, and sell it to the world to create change lunch by lunch.
+So I set out to design a plastic-free line of bento lunch boxes, bags and food-to-go accessories that are healthy for people & the planet, and sell it to the world to create change lunch by lunch.
 Since founding ECOlunchbox as a triple-bottom-line social enterprise in 2009, the business has scaled beyond my initial vision.
-We've sold more than 400,000 ECOlunchboxes so far, and by using our products each year, the ECOlunchbox community has averted the use and disposal of tens of millions of pieces of trash (mostly plastic).
+We've sold more than 400,000 ECOlunchboxes so far, and by using our lunch containers each year, the ECOlunchbox community has averted the use and disposal of tens of millions of pieces of trash (mostly plastic).

 We are a mission-based social enterprise that uses the capitalist engine to educate and empower people to reduce their dependence on plastics.
 We design, build and bring to market tools for change at lunchtime.
 ECOlunchbox is part of the plastic pollution solution.
 We invite our customers to join our community and purchase our products whether they are worried about their health, their pocketbook or the planet.
 A journey toward new habits can begin anywhere.

-I am delighted that our products have empowered tens of thousands of families to say good-bye to plastics at lunchtime.
-And by providing our earth-friendly containers and accessories to help people green their habits at lunchtime, we hope to encourage them to move beyond using plastics in many other parts of their lives.
+I am delighted that our lunch containers have empowered tens of thousands of families to say good-bye to plastics at lunchtime.
+And by providing our earth-friendly lunch containers and accessories to help people green their habits at lunchtime, we hope to encourage them to move beyond using plastics in many other parts of their lives.

 Do you trust that plastics are safe?

 Before I started ECOlunchbox, I worked for more than a decade as an investigative journalist and international humanitarian aid worker, so I knew how to do in-depth research.